 You may experience receding gums around the implants in some cases.
 Receding gums can result in inflammation and pain.
 If you want to prevent the removal of the implant, you must have the gum recession assessed promptly by a dentist.

 If you intend to receive dental implants, you must have good overall health besides healthy gums and jawbone.
 These structures are crucial for supporting the implant during your lifetime.
 Dental implants are unsuitable for children because their facial bones are still in the developmental stages.

-Despite their success rates, dental implants can fail, and healthcare professionals categorize the failures as early failure or late failure.
+Dental implants can fail despite their success rates, and healthcare professionals categorize the failures as early failure or late failure.
 As mentioned earlier, dental implants are incredibly successful in most patients, but the success rate may diminish if you have gum disease and diabetes and are a smoker.
 In addition, if you have received radiation therapy to the jaw area and take certain medications, you must exchange the information with your dentist, who might suggest you have an overdenture to replace your missing teeth.

-You must maintain proper dental hygiene and clean the tissues surrounding the implant regularly.
-Flossing the area at least once a day after healing of the gums and using interdental toothbrushes to access difficult-to-reach areas is suggested by dentists.
-You must also schedule regular dental exams to have areas below the gum line cleaned.
+You must maintain proper dental hygiene and clean the implant’s tissues regularly.
+Flossing the area at least once a day after healing the gums and using interdental toothbrushes to access difficult-to-reach areas is suggested by dentists.
+You must also schedule regular dental exams and cleaning in Mississauga, ON to have areas below the gum line cleaning.
 If you are a smoker, you must consider quitting the habit because it reduces the risk of unnecessary consequences or complications from dental implant surgery.